Hutton Gibson: Railroad lawsuit and move to Australia

-Gibson said in 2003 that the move to his mother's native country was undertaken because he believed that the Australian Army would reject his oldest son for the Australian Vietnam War draft, unlike the American military.
+Gibson said in 2003 that the move to his mother's native country was undertaken because he believed that the Australian Army would reject his oldest son for the Australian Vietnam War draft, unlike the U.S. Army.
 Because of his back injuries, Gibson sought retraining in a new career.
 He was encouraged to become a computer programmer after IQ testing placed him in the genius range.

-Gibson was ousted as secretary of the Latin Mass Society of Australia after becoming increasingly vocal in expressing the allegation that the See of Peter is vacant due to Pope John XXIII, who convened the Second Vatican Council, and accusing subsequent popes of being heretical antipopes.
+At the October 1976 Annual General Meeting of the Latin Mass Society of Australia, Gibson resigned as secretary after loudly and continually claiming that the See of Peter was vacant due to Pope John XXIII's convention of the Second Vatican Council, and accusing subsequent popes of therefore being heretical antipopes.
+He later founded an organisation called the Alliance for Catholic Truth.

 Quiz show contestant

 In 1968, Gibson appeared on the Art Fleming-hosted version of the game show Jeopardy! as "Red Gibson, a railroad brakeman from South Ozone Park, New York".
-Gibson won $4,680 and retired undefeated after five shows, in accordance with the rules of the show then in force.
+Gibson won $4,680 and retired undefeated after five shows, in accordance with the rules of the show then in use.
 He was invited back to appear in the 1968 Tournament of Champions, where he became the year's grand champion, winning slightly over one thousand dollars more, as well as a two-person cruise to the West Indies.
-Art Fleming observed on the October 18, 1968, episode that the Jeopardy! staff had had difficulty informing Gibson about his invitation as Gibson had decamped with his family to County Tipperary, Ireland.
+Art Fleming observed on the October 18, 1968, episode that the Jeopardy! staff had difficulty informing Gibson about his invitation, for Gibson had decamped with his family to County Tipperary, Ireland.

 Gibson later participated in many Australian quiz shows, including Big Nine with Athol Guy and Ford Superquiz with Bert Newton.
 In 1986, The Sydney Morning Herald reported that Gibson had recently won $100,000 and an automobile in a TV quiz program.